stfc/PSyclone/doc/developer_guide/psy_data.rst

 profile                 All libraries related to profiling tools like DrHook,
                         NVIDIA's profiling tools etc. See
                         :ref:`user_guide:profiling` for details.
-extract                 For libraries that allow kernel data extraction.
+extract                 For libraries used for kernel data extraction.
 See
                         :ref:`user_guide:psyke` for details.
 ======================= =======================================================